PushkarSharmaGit/zepto-inventory-sql-analysis/README.md

+# Zepto Inventory SQL Analysis

-Overview
+## Overview
-This project is about exploring and analyzing a grocery inventory dataset using SQL.
-The main goal was to understand how product data works in a real-world scenario — things like prices, discounts, stock availability, and categories.
-Through this project, I practiced writing SQL queries to clean data, group information, and find useful insights from raw inventory data.
+This project focuses on exploring and analyzing a grocery inventory dataset using SQL.
+The goal was to understand how real product data works — prices, discounts, stock availability, and categories — by writing practical SQL queries.
+Through this project, I practiced cleaning data, grouping information, and extracting useful insights from raw inventory data.

-Objective
+## Objective
-- Understand how products are spread across different categories
+- Understand how products are distributed across categories
 - Observe price and discount patterns
-- Check stock availability
+- Analyze stock availability
 - Clean missing or incorrect data
 - Use window functions to rank and compare products

-Dataset
+## Dataset
-The dataset contains product-level inventory information such as:
+The dataset contains product-level inventory information such as Product Name, Category, MRP (Price), Discount Percentage, Discounted Selling Price, Available Quantity, Product Weight (grams), and Stock Status.
-- Product Name
-- Category
-- MRP (Price)
-- Discount Percentage
-- Discounted Selling Price
-- Available Quantity
-- Product Weight (grams)
-- Stock Status

-Schema
-CREATE TABLE zepto_v2 (
-    category VARCHAR(120),
-    name VARCHAR(150),
-    mrp DECIMAL(10,2),
-    discountPercent INT,
-    availableQuantity INT,
-    discountedSellingPrice DECIMAL(10,2),
-    weightInGms INT,
-    outOfStock BOOLEAN,
-    quantity INT
-);

-Business Questions & Queries
+## Business Questions & Queries

-1. Count Total Products
+-- checking total number of products
-SELECT COUNT(*) FROM zepto_v2;
+SELECT COUNT(*) AS total_products FROM zepto_v2;
-Purpose: Find out how many products are in the dataset.

-2. Products per Category
+-- identifying product count per category
-SELECT category, COUNT(*) FROM zepto_v2 GROUP BY category;
+SELECT category, COUNT(*) AS product_count FROM zepto_v2 GROUP BY category ORDER BY product_count DESC;
-Purpose: See which categories have the most items.

-3. Preview Sample Data
+-- previewing initial rows of data
 SELECT * FROM zepto_v2 LIMIT 8;
-Purpose: Quickly check what the dataset looks like.

-4. Check Missing Values
+-- checking for missing important values
-SELECT * FROM zepto_v2
-WHERE name IS NULL OR mrp IS NULL OR category IS NULL;
+SELECT * FROM zepto_v2 WHERE name IS NULL OR mrp IS NULL OR category IS NULL;
-Purpose: Identify incomplete or missing data.

-5. Unique Categories
+-- identifying all unique categories
-SELECT DISTINCT category FROM zepto_v2;
+SELECT DISTINCT category FROM zepto_v2 ORDER BY category;
-Purpose: List all available product categories.

-6. Stock Availability Count
+-- checking stock availability distribution
-SELECT outOfStock, COUNT(*) FROM zepto_v2 GROUP BY outOfStock;
+SELECT outOfStock, COUNT(*) AS item_count FROM zepto_v2 GROUP BY outOfStock;
-Purpose: Compare how many products are in stock vs out of stock.

-7. Most Expensive Products
+-- identifying the most expensive products
 SELECT name, mrp FROM zepto_v2 ORDER BY mrp DESC LIMIT 10;
-Purpose: Identify high-priced products.

-8. Average Price per Category
-SELECT category, AVG(discountedSellingPrice)
-FROM zepto_v2 GROUP BY category;
-Purpose: Understand pricing trends in each category.

-9. Highest Discounts
-SELECT name, discountPercent
-FROM zepto_v2 ORDER BY discountPercent DESC;
-Purpose: Find products with the biggest discounts.

-10. Cheapest Product per Category
-SELECT category, MIN(discountedSellingPrice)
-FROM zepto_v2 GROUP BY category;
-Purpose: Identify low-cost options in each category.

-11. Price per Gram (Value for Money)
-SELECT name, discountedSellingPrice / NULLIF(weightInGms,0)
-FROM zepto_v2;
-Purpose: Compare actual value based on weight.

-12. Stock Value per Category
-SELECT category,
-SUM(discountedSellingPrice * availableQuantity)
-FROM zepto_v2 GROUP BY category;
-Purpose: Estimate how much inventory value each category holds.

-13. Rank Products by Price
-SELECT name, mrp,
-RANK() OVER (ORDER BY mrp DESC)
-FROM zepto_v2;
-Purpose: Rank products from highest to lowest price.

-14. Number Products Inside Categories
-SELECT category, name,
-ROW_NUMBER() OVER (PARTITION BY category ORDER BY mrp DESC)
-FROM zepto_v2;
-Purpose: Give each product a position inside its category.

-15. Running Stock Quantity
-SELECT category, name,
-SUM(availableQuantity) OVER (PARTITION BY category)
-FROM zepto_v2;
-Purpose: View total stock accumulation within each category.

-Conclusion
+-- calculating average selling price per category
+SELECT category, ROUND(AVG(discountedSellingPrice),2) AS avg_selling_price FROM zepto_v2 GROUP BY category ORDER BY avg_selling_price DESC;

+-- identifying products with very high discounts
+SELECT name, discountPercent FROM zepto_v2 WHERE discountPercent > 50 ORDER BY discountPercent DESC;

+-- checking products with highest stock quantity
+SELECT name, availableQuantity FROM zepto_v2 ORDER BY availableQuantity DESC LIMIT 10;

+-- identifying cheapest products in each category
+SELECT category, MIN(discountedSellingPrice) AS cheapest_item FROM zepto_v2 GROUP BY category;

+-- calculating value for money using price per gram
+SELECT name, ROUND(discountedSellingPrice / NULLIF(weightInGms,0), 3) AS price_per_gram FROM zepto_v2 ORDER BY price_per_gram ASC LIMIT 15;

+-- categorizing products based on weight range
+SELECT name, CASE WHEN weightInGms < 500 THEN 'Small Pack' WHEN weightInGms < 2000 THEN 'Medium Pack' ELSE 'Large Pack' END AS pack_type FROM zepto_v2;

+-- estimating total stock value per category
+SELECT category, SUM(discountedSellingPrice * availableQuantity) AS stock_value FROM zepto_v2 GROUP BY category ORDER BY stock_value DESC;

+-- Row number of products within each category based on price
+SELECT category, name, mrp, ROW_NUMBER() OVER (PARTITION BY category ORDER BY mrp DESC) AS price_position FROM zepto_v2;

+-- Rank products by MRP (highest price first)
+SELECT name, mrp, RANK() OVER (ORDER BY mrp DESC) AS price_rank FROM zepto_v2;

+-- Dense rank products by discount percentage
+SELECT name, discountPercent, DENSE_RANK() OVER (ORDER BY discountPercent DESC) AS discount_rank FROM zepto_v2;

+-- Running total of available quantity within each category
+SELECT category, name, weightInGms, availableQuantity, SUM(availableQuantity) OVER (PARTITION BY category ORDER BY weightInGms) AS running_quantity FROM zepto_v2;

+-- Total stock quantity within each category
+SELECT category, name, availableQuantity, SUM(availableQuantity) OVER (PARTITION BY category) AS total_category_quantity FROM zepto_v2;

+## Conclusion
 Working on this project helped me understand how SQL is used in real situations.
-I learned how to explore datasets, clean incorrect values, group information, and apply window functions to get deeper insights.
-This project gave me practical hands-on experience and built a strong foundation in SQL for future data analytics and database work.
+I learned how to explore datasets, clean incorrect values, group information, and apply window functions to gain deeper insights.
+This project provided practical hands-on experience and built a strong foundation in SQL for future data analytics and database roles.